km-neuron/mentor-handbook/software-engineering/week-2/README.md

 - Understand daily activities as a software engineer.
   - Able to formulate algorithm to solve a problem.
   - Able to create pseudocode for simple application.
-  - Understand how networking works in the context of web application
-    - Able to identify parts of a URI
-    - Able to access website by port
   - Able to connect with Github and work with Github repo
     - git clone
     - git checkout